prl-julia/julia-type-stability-checker/README.md

 checkModule(MyModule)
 ```

-Assumes: `MyModule` is loaded.
-Effect: creates a `MyModule.csv` in the current
+- Assumes: `MyModule` is loaded.
+- Effects: in the current directory creates:
-directory with results of analysis.
+  - `MyModule.csv` with raw results of analysis;
+  - `MyModule-agg.txt` with aggregate stats (possibly, for further analysis).

+A (possibly empty) set of `agg`-files can be turned into a single CSV via calling
+`scripts/aggregate.sh`.
+For just one file, it only adds the heading.
+The result
+is written in `aggregate.csv`.